 Regardless if you need to add changes to the CSS for the whole site or just a handful of pages, WP Add Custom CSS can accommodate them.
-The changes you make in this plugin will override the main style sheet to give you the appearance you want in your site.
+The changes you make in this plugin will override the main style sheet to give you the appearance you want on your site.
 It’s available in English, German and Spanish.

 3. CSS Theme Modification

 However, it can be a great way to make specific changes based on the theme itself.
 For example, specific colors or fonts used in this child CSS may not be visually appealing in the new theme anyway.

 Using CSS to modify your site can enhance its performance, give you greater control and help you fine-tune your design.
-As long as you have a basic understanding of how the coding works, it can be relatively simple to add CSS to WordPress.
+As long as you have a basic understanding of how the coding works, or at the very least see what the changes do in real-time, it can be relatively simple to add CSS to WordPress.

 What kinds of things have you changed in the CSS file?
 Have you found it easier to modify the style sheet directly, or would you rather use a plugin?